murraycs/dreampy_dns/README.md

 ## Usage

 No arguments needed, everything is included in the script itself.
 Unfortunately, this means that if you want to update several domains you must use different copies of this script.
-Script requires API_key and domain variables to be filled in.
+Script requires API_key and domain variables to be filled in using a file "secrets.py".
 API_Key is the API Key you have created in Dreamhost's control panel (it must have permission for the DNS commands). domain is the DNS record to be updated, eg. myawesomedyndomain.example.com.

+Edit secrets.py and add your API key and domain.

 Script runs from CLI in the usual way, eg.:
 `python3 /path/to/script/dreampy_dns.py`
 or you can run it as it is (make sure you make it executable):